 - Grade 3 and 4 retinopathy require immediate referral to an ophthalmologist for evaluation and treatment of retinal disease

-The workup for hypertensive heart disease should focus on evaluating for possible end-organ damage, assessing for other cardiovascular risk factors, and evaluation for possible secondary causes of hypertension if suggested by clinical features or physical exam.
+The workup for hypertensive heart disease should focus on evaluating for possible end-organ damage, assessing for other cardiovascular risk factors, and evaluating for possible secondary causes of hypertension if suggested by clinical features or physical exam.
 Patients should undergo evaluation for the presence of renal disease with baseline creatinine, diabetes, and glycemic control, hyperlipidemia, pulmonary disease, and other comorbid conditions.
-Obese male patients are high risk for sleep apnea and should be screened using STOP-BANG and referred for evaluation of sleep apnea if warranted.
+Obese male patients are at high risk for sleep apnea and should be screened using STOP-BANG and referred for evaluation of sleep apnea if warranted.
 All patients should be assessed with a 10-year cardiovascular risk calculator to calculate their cardiovascular risk and determine the level of intervention needed.

-- EKG is the recommendation for initial evaluation of hypertensive heart disease - it may demonstrate ventricular hypertrophy, left axis deviation or conduction abnormalities
+- EKG is the recommendation for initial evaluation of hypertensive heart disease - it may demonstrate ventricular hypertrophy, left axis deviation, or conduction abnormalities

 - EKGs have high specificity (75 to 95%) but low sensitivity (25 to 61%) for the detection of cardiovascular disease

 - Basic metabolic panel - sodium, potassium, calcium, blood urea nitrogen, creatinine